jsphilippe/The_ItinERAtor/README.md

 ---

+## Research Questions

+This project is guided by the following research questions:

+1. How does constraint discovery through failure and feedback differ from constraint enforcement through guided selection in terms of user strategy formation?

+2. How do users adapt their behavior when constraints are implicit or softly suggested versus when constraints are made explicit through enforced correctness?

+3. What types of errors emerge when users are allowed to explore invalid states, and how do those errors change over time?

+4. Does preventing invalid actions reduce cognitive effort at the cost of limiting exploratory learning?

+5. How does exposure to soft guardrails influence users’ mental models of system constraints compared to hard enforcement?

+6. How do interaction patterns, time to successful completion, and recovery behaviors differ between flexible and guided interfaces?

+These questions aim to illuminate tradeoffs between exploration and correctness, and between learning through feedback versus efficiency through prevention.

+---

 ## Experimental Design

 The application implements a within-subjects comparison between two interaction paradigms operating over the same task domain and dataset.